gucci-j/gucci-j.github.io/index.md

 ### Recent Work

-1. Generating Emojis
+1. Generating Emojis with generative models and word embedding
+This research aims at generating emojis based on input texts.
 > `This research is still in progress.`
-This research aims at generating emojis based on input texts.

 2. Generative model based frame generation of volcanic flow
 This research aims at simulating lava flow by utilizing generative models.